On the algebraic numbers computable by some generalized Ehrenfest urns: Conclusion

 \section{Conclusion}

-We do not claim that our model is realistic for physical systems but it seems to us that our first results raise some interesting theoretical questions in the current research on the computational power of population protocols.
+These first results raise some interesting theoretical questions in the current research on the computational power of population protocols.
 Although our model is very general and allows to compute a large set of numbers, some algebraic numbers as "simple" (on a computational point of view) as $1/5$ are not computable.
 A natural question is then to ask if the set $\mathcal{L}$ has a nice structure : has it interesting symmetries? can it be endowed with a certain algebraic structure which is consistent with computability?
 In other words: does there exist an operation $\otimes$ such that if $x$ and $y$ belongs to $\mathcal{L}$ then a certain combination of their associated rules computes $x\otimes y$?
-This looks to be an interesting issue but unfortunately we did not get results in this direction.

 As already mentioned, it is proved in \cite{BournezFOCS} that any algebraic number is computable for $k=2$ and $q>2$ colors, but with the significant difference that the $2$ balls may be turned into two different colors.
 A question remains: what happens in our model with $k>2$ and two states if we consider more general rules for which the $k$ balls may be recolored differently from each other?
 With this new model it is possible to compute any rational number but we still do not know if any algebraic number is computable ; \cite{BournezFOCS} suggests that this should be the case.
+It also would be interesting to study whether adding more colors but still requiring that the $k$ balls all turn into the same color has a bigger computational power.